Children’s Services Council of Martin County Funding Opportunities

 Request for Proposals

 The competitive RFP process allows the Council to ensure efficiencies, implement program expansions as warranted, and helps to ensure that programs are meeting the needs of the community.
-The Council’s funding cycle is on a five-year plan to sequence an annual release of competitive requests for proposals (RFP) for the CSCMC Funding Priorities.
+CSCMC is in the process of conducting a Needs Assessment for Martin County and developing a new Strategic Plan for completion in 2020.
+CSCMC will not be releasing an RFP for 2020-2021 funding.

 In an effort to respond to emerging community challenges, encourage new program ideas and address developing program and service concepts, the Council began awarding small Partnership Grants with a $25,000 limit, and dollar for dollar match from a sustainable funding source, designed to assist developing or expanding programs.
 To begin the application process, a Letter of Inquiry should be submitted.